ItzBloxxy/Discord-Webhook-Network/README.md

 # 🚀 Discord Webhook Messenger 🚀

 # News! 📰
-DWN 1.3.2 is being worked on and will be released as a 1st preview.
+DWN 1.4.0 is being worked on and will be released as a 1st preview.
 It wont be a full update.
 Here's the new update leaks:
 - **Improved messages for better understanding**
-- **Small UI Improvements
+- **Small UI Improvements**
 - **Faster Script Perfomance**

 A simple batch script for sending messages to a Discord webhook.